viking-saver/windows-itpro-docs/windows/security/book/security-foundation.md

 :::image type="content" source="images/security-foundation-cover.png" alt-text="Cover of the security foundation chapter." border="false":::

-Microsoft is committed to continuously investing in improving our software development process, building highly secure-by-design software, and addressing security compliance requirements.
-At Microsoft, we embed security and privacy considerations from the earliest lifecycle phases of all our product design and software development processes.
-We build in security from the ground up for powerful defense in today's threat environment and have the infrastructure to protect and react quickly to future threats.
+Microsoft is committed to continuously investing in improving the development process, building highly secure-by-design software, and addressing security compliance requirements.
+Security and privacy considerations informed by offensive research are built into each phase of our product design and software development process.
+Microsoft’s security foundation includes not only our development and certification processes, but also our end-to-end supply chain.
+The comprehensive Windows 11 security foundation also reflects our deep commitment to principles of security by design and security by default.

-Every component of the Windows 11 technology stack, from chip-to-cloud, is purposefully built secure by design.
-Windows 11 meets the modern threats of today's flexible work environments by delivering hardware-based isolation, end-to-end encryption, and advanced malware protection.

-With Windows 11, organizations can improve productivity and gain intuitive new experiences without compromising security.

 :::image type="content" source="images/security-foundation-on.png" alt-text="Diagram containing a list of security features." lightbox="images/security-foundation.png" border="false":::